" From 0 to 6 years of age, not only intelligence but also all the psychic faculties are formed ".

 The pedagogical approach

-The Montessori Grange Explorers School follows the objectives of the Plan d'Etude Romand and places great importance on collaboration with parents.
-The teaching material is conducive to the acquisition of skills that will enable each child to succeed at school and to develop and integrate socially.
+The school follows the objectives of the Romand Study Plan and places great importance on collaboration with parents.
+The teaching materials are conducive to acquiring skills that will enable each child to succeed in school and flourish.

 Our learning areas :